Resilience and Capacity Building

 Facilitating country visits by the AU and UN Special Rapporteur on the situation of HRDs and other relevant mechanisms; Facilitating ongoing dialogue and closer collaboration between HRDs and National Human Rights Commissions in Southern Africa; periodic shadow reports on the situation of HRDs to AU and UN mechanisms; Facilitating solidarity of HRDs with one another in Southern Africa.

-Through this work, the SAHRDN is continually looking at other collaborators and solidarity partners to increase civic space and make HRD defense more effective and expansive in Southern Africa.
+Through this work, the SAHRDN is continually looking at other collaborators and solidarity partners to increase civic space and make HRD defence more effective and expansive in Southern Africa.